PQBP1

 Polyglutamine-binding protein 1 (PQBP1) is a protein that in humans is encoded by the PQBP1 gene.

 Polyglutamine binding protein-1, which was identified as a binding protein to the polyglutamine tract sequence, is an evolutionally conserved protein expressed in various tissues including developmental and adult brains or mesodermal tissues.
 In cells, PQBP1 is dominantly located in the nucleus but also in the cytoplasm dependently on the cell type and stress conditions.
+PQBP1 has recently been found to play a role in the innate immune response of dendritic cells.

 It should be of note that PQBP1 has no relationship with QBP1, an artificial synthetic peptide.

 Function

 PQBP1 is a nuclear polyglutamine-binding protein that contains a WW domain.

 The molecular roles of PQBP1 are mainly in mRNA splicing and transcription.
 PQBP1 interacts with splicing proteins and RNA-binding proteins.
 PQBP1 deficiency critically affects mRNA splicing of cell cycle and synapse related genes.
-In addition, recent results indicated implication of PQBP1 in cytoplasmic RNA metabolism and elongation of protein translation from mRNA.
+Recent results indicated implication of PQBP1 in cytoplasmic RNA metabolism and elongation of protein translation from mRNA.
+Research also seems to suggest that PQBP1 also plays a role in the innate immune system as a necessary adaptor for the cGAS-mediated innate response to lentiviruses such as HIV1.
+This PQBP-1 dependent response initiates a sensor that detects lentiviral DNA.